-This is the process of examining each event area for the purpose of identifying all the hazards which might affect the safe delivery of the event utilising OF31 - Pre-Event Inspection Report.
+This is the process of examining each event area for the purpose of identifying all the hazards which might affect the safe delivery of the event, utilising OF31 - Pre-Event Inspection Report.
 Hazards include such things as the:

-- Environment surrounding area where event held, above and below ground; - Transport difficulty getting on / off transport; - Ground is it undulating or uneven, are there steps; - Driving does fatigue measures need incorporation - Noise levels are there high levels of noise where event to be held; and - Poor lighting possible trip hazards.
+- Environment surrounding area where event held, above and below ground. - Transport difficulty getting on/off transport. - Ground is it undulating or uneven, are there steps. - Driving does fatigue measures need incorporation. - Noise levels are there high levels of noise where event to be held; and - Poor lighting possible trip hazards.

-This process should be conducted if the event has not previous been undertaken OR when there is a change of circumstances OR after an incident to assess "did we miss something".
+This process should be conducted if:

+- the event has not previous been undertaken OR - when there is a change of circumstances OR - if the event has not been conducted for some time OR - after an incident to assess "did we miss something".